KoderDojo/codewars/README.md

-# codewars
+# Codewars

-Codewars programming challenges in a variety of languages.
+[Codewars](https://www.codewars.com) is a very popular website for testing your programming skills using a variety of programming languages.
+It offers numerous programming challenges that test your knowledge of the fundamentals as well as algorithms and data structures.

+I have been practicing with Codewars and other websites for quite some time.
+I am starting from scratch again, however, and will be adding the solutions to this repository in a variety of languages.